 - Join Activities.
 DLSU also hosts a lot of events every term — ranging from college competitions, bazaars, haunted halls, indie movie screenings, seminars and whatnot.

 - Don’t crowd the halls.
 In-between-classes breaks only lasts for 15 minutes and almost everybody transfers classroom for every class so don’t crowd the halls as not everybody has the luxury to be late for the next class.

 - Use the elevators only when it’s necessary.
 No one likes it when someone rides the elevator just to get to the second floor.
-If you’re only transferring to 4 floors, take the stairs.
+If you’re only transferring to up to 4 floors, take the stairs.